Signs of Impending Death from Cancer

 Follow up studies in different settings are planned.
 Hui and colleagues will look at the reliability of the identified signs, as well as evaluate this research in other countries and in the hospice setting.
 In addition to Hui, other authors on the study include:

-from MD Anderson, Eduardo Bruera, M.D., professor and chair, and Swati Bansal, both of Palliative Care and Rehabilitation Medicine; and Gary Chisholm, Biostatistics.
+- From MD Anderson: Eduardo Bruera, M.D., professor and chair, and Swati Bansal, both of Palliative Care and Rehabilitation Medicine; and Gary Chisholm, Biostatistics.

 - From Barretos Cancer Hospital, authors include: Renata dos Santos, M.D., and Camila Souza Crovador.